amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 The function `A` has a contract with function `B`... but why should `A` know about function `C` failures?
 That breaks the _abstraction_ contract between functions and couples `A` to `C`.

+{: .box-note}
-> A function creates a contract with a caller by specifying the precondition and postcondition.
+A function creates a contract with a caller by specifying the precondition and postcondition.
 Inputs and outputs.
-> The function _abstracts_ the caller from the implementation details.
+The function _abstracts_ the caller from the implementation details.
 If the caller needs to know how the _callee_ is implemented, then the abstraction is broken and probably the contract is broken as well.

 ### Status code vs exceptions